A: Descriptions of a job and an execution plan are as follows:

-Q: During ODPS reading/writing, why does the java.lang.RuntimeException.Parse response failed: ‘<!DOCTYPE html>…’ display?
+Q: During MaxCompute reading/writing, why does the java.lang.RuntimeException.Parse response failed: ‘<!DOCTYPE html>…’ display?

-A: Check whether the ODPS tunnel endpoint is correct.
+A: Check whether the MaxCompute tunnel endpoint is correct.

-A: The topic may have been created in a beta or other testing environment, therefore creating inconsistent consumption data of some consumer groups.
+A: The topic may have been created in a beta or other testing environment, as a result, inconsistent TPS appears.
 Please submit a ticket indicating the corresponding topic and Consumer ID to MQ for troubleshooting.

 A: Take the following example:

 CREATE EXTERNAL TABLE storage_log(content STRING) PARTITIONED BY (ds STRING)

 FIELDS TERMINATED BY '\t'

 STORED AS TEXTFILE